Financial Samurai

 You can set up a WordPress site like mine through my step by step guide for under $5 bucks a month.
 You never know what might happen if you just try.

-4) Develop your X Factor.
+4) Develop your X Factor to boost your income.

 Do your normal job and then do something you love to do even more.
 Be careful following the advice of “doing what you love” when you’ve got no money, no experience, and no skills.
 You’ve got to pay your dues first.
 Before you go to work or after you come home, work on your X Factor for at least a couple hours a day.